luizfernandorg/tindog/README.md

 # tindog
-## TinDog themplate made with HTML5, CSS3, and Bootstrap 5
+## TinDog template made with HTML5, CSS3, and Bootstrap 5